Starting A Business In The Netherlands

 There are a lot of potential issues you will have to take into account when setting up a company in the Netherlands.
 Which legal entity best suits your needs, registration with the Chamber of Commerce (KvK) & the Dutch tax authority, residency permits, environmental regulations, selecting a company/trade name, registering employees are some of the examples that could prove rather difficult.

 In a lot of cases, you will need to deliver several legal documents and explain your intended entrepreneurial activities.
-With the help of INCO Business Group, all of these potential issues will be taken care of, as we deal with these on a daily basis.
+With the help of INCO Global Solutions, all of these potential issues will be taken care of, as we deal with these on a daily basis.
 The exact procedure could differ in each situation, and we will guide you through it to the best of our abilities.
 Contact us now.

 7. What are the steps I have to follow as a foreign investor/entrepreneur?